← Back to Writing

 Maybe.
 For one workflow with three tools, a custom wrapper is fine.
 But the abstraction breaks down in practice along three axes.

 Compensation ordering.
 When a workflow has six completed steps and step 7 fails, compensation needs to run in reverse order.
 If step 4's compensation depends on the result of step 5's compensation (releasing a hold only after reversing the transfer), the ordering matters and the hand-rolled version gets subtle.
-Unwind manages the dependency chain from the event store.
+Unwind manages the dependency chain from the event store — it knows what ran, in what order, and replays compensation in the correct reverse sequence.

 Auditability.
 An ad hoc try/catch block doesn't produce a queryable record of what was compensated, what wasn't, and why.
 When compliance asks “what happened to the charge on account X at 3:47pm on Tuesday,” you need an answer better than grep-ing CloudWatch logs.
-Unwind writes every tool call and compensation outcome to an append-only event store — SQLite locally, pluggable for production.
+Unwind writes every tool call and compensation outcome to an append-only event store — SQLite locally, pluggable for production — with structured fields you can query directly.

 How it fits your stack